 Morgan Zipf-Meister is an artist who originally hails from Pittsburgh, Pennsylvania.
 During her years in New York she has acted and designed for both for the stage and screen.
 She holds a BFA in Theater from New York University's Tisch School of the Arts and has studied mask and dance work in Bali.
 Morgan has found an artistic home in the New York Indie Theater scene.
 Over the years she has worked with companies such as Theater of the Apes, Dreamscape, Piper McKenzie, Old Kent Road, Gemini Collisonworks, Boomerang, and Theatre of the Expendable among others.
 She is a member of the New York Madness Acting Company.

 Morgan also has a deep love for all things related to food, drink, and travel.
 She loves to be in the kitchen, coming up with new recipes for friends and family; and yes, the rumors are true.
 When working on a project she will often bake for the entire cast and crew.

 Currently Morgan can be seen as Charmaine Milton in It's Getting Tired Mildred, NYC's longest running monthly soap opera for the stage.
-Entering it's fourth season It's Getting Tired Mildred can be seen on the second Saturday of every month at the Davenport Theater.
-She is also a Moth storyteller, having told her story live in Tarrytown, New York, Boston, and Pittsburgh.
+Now in it’s fifth season, It's Getting Tired Mildred can be seen on the second Saturday of every month at The Pit Loft She is also a Moth storyteller, having told her story live in Tarrytown, New York, Boston, and Pittsburgh.
 She was also featured on the Moth Radio Hour and her story can be heard here.

 For more information regarding GHOST FOOD, Morgan’s Brooklyn based production company as well as our first short film ‘Push Up’ please click here!